Fig 1. Principle of a radio interferometer.

-Any instrument that employs interference effects.
-Interferometers are used for measuring the wavelengths of light, radio waves, sound, or other wave phenomena; for measuring the refractive index (see refraction) of gases (Rayleigh interferometer); for measuring very small distances using radiation of known wavelength, or, in acoustics and radio astronomy (see below), for determining the direction of an energy source.
+An interferometer is any instrument that employs interference effects.
+Interferometers are used for measuring the wavelengths of light, radio waves, sound, or other wave phenomena; for measuring the refractive index (see refraction) of gases (Rayleigh interferometer); for measuring very small distances using radiation of known wavelength, or, in acoustics and radio astronomy, for determining the direction of an energy source.

 Interferometers in astronomy

-Radio interferometers have been used widely in radio astronomy for many years; an example is the Very Large Array in New Mexico.
+Radio interferometers have been used widely in radio astronomy for many years (Fig 1).
+An example is the Very Large Array in New Mexico (Fig 2).
 More recently, optical interferometers have begun to play a major role in observational astronomy at visible wavelengths.
 The world's most powerful optical interferometer is the European Southern Observatory's Very Large Telescope.
-Space-based optical interferometers are also planned, including Darwin and the Terrestrial Planet Finder.
+Space-based optical interferometers are also planned.